zeneducate/react-native-auryc/README.md

 ```

 ### Other Notes iOS
+1. RNAuryc currently requires the compiler to be ‘Objective-C’ or ‘Objective-C++’ in XCode.

-If you run into issues regarding
+2. If you run into issues regarding
 ```
 Print: Entry, “:CFBundleIdentifier”, Does Not Exist